 Castello di Meleto, Medieval castle in Gaiole in Chianti, Italy.

-Castello di Meleto is a castle in Gaiole in Chianti with an irregular square layout reinforced by cylindrical towers and thick defensive walls surrounding a central keep that overlooks the Chianti valleys.
-The estate includes winemaking operations on its grounds, producing wines using methods characteristic of the region.
+Castello di Meleto is a castle in Gaiole in Chianti, reinforced by cylindrical towers and thick walls surrounding a central keep.
+The estate also includes vineyards that produce wines following methods typical of the Chianti region.

-The castle first appeared in written records during the 11th century under the care of the Benedictine monastery Badia a Coltibuono.
-Later it passed to the Firidolfi family, marking how the region shifted under different political powers.
+The castle first appeared in written records in the 11th century, linked to the Benedictine monastery Badia a Coltibuono.
+It later passed to the Firidolfi family as local powers shifted across the region over the following centuries.

 The castle shows its transformation from a military fortress into a noble home, particularly visible in the valuable interior rooms you see while walking through.
 Visitors can experience how this shift shaped the way the spaces are arranged and decorated.